Visualizing Complexity History

 Otto Neurath and Istotype Institute in particular were working in the 1940s at the scale of complex societal challenges with the intention of using visualization as a mechanism to inform change.
 Their influence, even today, is gigantic.
 Richard Wurman optimistically stated that "understanding precedes action".
 These pioneers were not only engaged in complex challenges and visualization but they had already made the connection to informed action.

 What is going on over in the RSD Conference is a direct decendent from that history.
 Lets just be honest about that, otherwise more and more confusion gets generated.
+That kind of stuff only works when you are talking to a closed audience.

 Welcome RSD conference folks to the already operational Visual SenseMaking "praxis" community with a deep and lengthy history.
 It is a community that is always in motion.

-Note: This post was originally published on the SenseMakers Alliance site, now folded into NextD Journal.
+Note: This post was originally published on the SenseMakers Alliance site, now folded into NextD Journal.]

 Image 1: Table of Universal History, "published in Paris in 1858", Information Graphics, 2009, Sandra Rendgen, Julius Widemann.